 3. Perform Safety Checks

 Prior to cutting a dead tree, watch out for any hazards and obstacles that may interfere with the task ahead.
 Remove objects that may be under the tree’s fall path.
 Pick up or sweep any tripping hazards that could get in the way while you work.
-Also, make sure your chainsaw is properly oiled and sharp, with its chain correctly tensioned.
+Also, ensure your chainsaw is properly oiled and sharp, with its chain correctly tensioned.

 4. Protect Yourself